-When you first start taking metformin standard-release tablets, you'll be advised to increase the dose slowly.
+When you first start taking metformin standard tablets, you'll be advised to increase the dose slowly.
 This reduces the chances of getting side effects.

-- one 500mg tablet with or after breakfast for at least 1 week, then
+- one 500mg dose with or after breakfast for at least 1 week, then

-- one 500mg tablet with or after breakfast and your evening meal for at least 1 week, then
+- one 500mg dose with or after breakfast and your evening meal for at least 1 week, then

-- one 500mg tablet with or after breakfast, lunch and your evening meal
+- one 500mg dose with or after breakfast, lunch and your evening meal

-If you find you cannot tolerate the side effects of standard-release metformin, your doctor may suggest switching to slow-release tablets.
+If you find that the side effects of standard metformin are affecting you too much, your doctor may suggest switching to slow-release tablets.

-If you miss a dose of metformin, take the next dose at the usual time.
-Do not take a double dose to make up for a forgotten dose.
+If you miss a dose of metformin, skip the missed dose and take the next dose at the usual time.
+Do not take 2 doses to make up for a forgotten dose.